 We’re extremely lucky to be able to convert two spare bedrooms into offices for ourselves.
 We did toy with the idea of sharing an office, after all, we were both used to working in open plan space pre lockdown.
 But as it turns out I have a volume button that’s permanently stuck on 11 whilst on a call and Dave turns into Dave Brent when at work, we figured it would probably be better to have our own space.

 I never realised until we set it up, how much having a proper office would change my productivity.
 It felt like I was at work, so I acted more like I was at work, rather than just operating from my dining room table.
 After a promotion in August and lots of new things to learn, I soon realised that writing a to do list in my notebook wasn’t cutting it anymore.
 As soon as I turned the page to make more notes, that to do list was gone, and I’d lost track of what I had going on.
-Once I created a smart will with washy tape and some post it notes, my to do list is now permanently in front of me.
+Once I created a smart wall with washy tape and some post it notes, my to do list is now permanently in front of me.
 Whether it’s a big project or just a reminder to email someone, it all goes on the wall and doesn’t come down until it’s done.
-That means even on my lowest most unproductive days, there’ s usually always some quick wins I can pull down and do to make myself feel better.
+That means even on my lowest most unproductive days, there are usually always some quick wins I can pull down and do to make myself feel better.
+Since I now look up at the wall so often, it’s the perfect excuse to have some different wall art to brighten the place up, if you’re after some inspiration, check out Neon Mama.

 Come the winter months, you know, deep dark winter when it never actually seems to get light?
 I very soon realised that the light in our spare bedroom wasn’t really cutting it so I invested on a desk lamp.
 Not only did it help with the annual SAD syndrome I always suffer from, but it acted as a beauty light so I looked less grotesque on MS Teams calls.
 Win/win!